Specialist analytical support for archaeology

 Urban Geoarchaeology and Resilience

-Recent chapter-level work framing geoarchaeological investigation as a way to understand resilience, urban change, and human-environment dynamics.
+Work framing geoarchaeological investigation as a way to understand resilience, urban change, and human-environment dynamics.

 04